 In recent months, Mississippi has seen multiple changes in its driving laws.
 As of July 1, 2017, three new laws have taken effect in the Hospitality State.
 According to the state legislature, some new Mississippi driving laws include:

 The first new law concerns slow drivers in a passing lane.
 We’ve all been there.
 We go the speed limit or attempt to pass a slow-moving vehicle in the passing lane on the left side because someone insists on going below the speed limit.
 In other scenarios, a driver in the left lane may drag around at the same speed as the person in the slow-moving (right-hand) lane.
 Either way, it’s a frustrating experience, but it’s also dangerous, especially for 18-wheelers.

 Inattentive drivers cause many accidents.
 Not paying attention while in the passing lane, driving under the speed limit, and blocking an 18 wheeler often equals trouble, or worse.
 The new law enacted on July 1, 2017, serves to put an end to this problem by providing a law that more or less speaks for the rest of us when thinking, “If you are going to pass, then pass.”

 For a free legal consultation, call 800-537-8185

-We have personal injury and accident lawyers serving the state of Mississippi, including Gulfport, Hattiesburg, and Pascagoula.
-If you or a loved one has been injured due to another driver’s negligence, call the Morris Bart law office today.
+We have personal injury and accident lawyers serving Mississippi, including Gulfport, Hattiesburg, and Pascagoula.
+If you or a loved one has been injured because of another driver’s negligence, call the Morris Bart law office today.
 At the Morris Bart law firm, our lawyers provide complimentary case assessments.
 We may be able to help you seek and recover compensation in your crash case.

 to find a Morris Bart office near you.